 I saw what people see when they come to my tea factory.
 The worth of our work is in the passion, the process, and the people.
 It is not in the uniforms we don’t have, the photos that are not on the walls.
 There is no neon sign in front of his building, no professionally branded tasting room or glass wall for viewing a team of hair-netted chocolatiers whisking chocolate from station to station.

 The worth is in bringing RC’s compost-bound shells to our tea factory, unlatching the bin and breathing the chocolate scented air.
 I bring water to a rolling boil in the glass kettle my grandma gave me, saturate the shells, and watch the water darken.
 I pour the glistening liquor into a hand-me-down teacup.
 With upturned palms for a saucer, my nose bowed into the steam, I find myself inside a still moment immersed in the qualities of cacao: velvet, aromatic, dry, rich.
 The tea steams and a thin layer of fat forms, like an almost-mirror, glimmering on the surface.
 Looking up, I see my tea factory with fresh eyes, and all the worth of a hand-made life feels encased in this small moment.

 You can find RC’s chocolate company, Seahorse Chocolate, on his website and in shops around Bend, Oregon.

 You can drink the following Metolius Teas blended with RC’s cacao shells:

 A charming dessert fusion of rich chocolate, cool peppermint, warm cinnamon and sweet whole leaf stevia.
 Warming in the winter and refreshing in the summer.
-More than a dessert blend, peppermint soothes the stomach and mind, cacao opens the heart, and cinnamon adds a touch of digestive support.
+More than a dessert blend, peppermint and cinnamon soothe the stomach while cacao enriches the heart.